 When the regiment passed by, Samuel Whittemore stood and shot point-blank at a British regular with his musket.
 Then he took out his dueling pistols and shot two more soldiers to death.

 Samuel Whittemore then fades from the historical record until his death on Feb.
-2 1793, at the age of 96, and was laid to rest in the Old Burying Ground in Arlington.
+2, 1793, at the age of 96.
+He was laid to rest in the Old Burying Ground in Arlington.

 The Massachusetts Legislature declared him the official state hero in 2005, though the Senate got his age and dates wrong in the proclamation.

 The stone marker memorializing him also gets a few things wrong.